Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 There was also a demo of an ARKit-equipped iPad scanning a document, highlighting it won't be all fun and games with the new platform.

+The iPhone 8 is expected to house a chip built just for augmented reality processing.
 This one-two punch of hardware and software could push Apple to the forefront of AR, leaving the competition scrambling.